 where and when the misconduct occurred.

-However, if the whistleblower's identity is not provided when making a whistleblowing report this:
+However, if the whistleblower's identity is not provided when making a whistleblowing report this may (among other things):

 Even if a whistleblower does not make the report on an anonymous basis the person receiving the report is not permitted to reveal the identity of the whistleblower, or information that is likely to lead to the identification of the whistleblower, except in certain circumstances as set out in section 4 below.